 Net Assets With Donor Restrictions - Net assets subject to stipulations imposed by donors and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Organization or by the passage of time.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the fund be maintained in perpetuity.
-The Organization had net assets with donor restrictions of \$197,095 and \$1,185,820 as of December 31, 2019 and 2018, respectively.
-None of the donor restricted net assets are perpetual in nature at December 31, 2019 and 2018.
+The Organization had net assets with donor restrictions of \$459,220 and \$197,095 as of December 31, 2020 and 2019, respectively.
+The Organization had donor restricted net assets that are perpetual in nature of \$8,128 and \$-0- at December 31, 2020 and 2019, respectively.